Motivation is elusive. Some days you have it and others you don’t.

 One day you’ll finish, and you’ll look back and be incredibly proud of what you have achieved.
 That long term perspective is a powerful one, and should make you reflect more kindly on yourself on the days where you’re not so motivated or where you’re not at 100%.
 Be kind to yourself, particularly when you’re not as motivated as you wish.

 But also be proactive.
 When you’re not motivated, look at your current situation and ask yourself what it is about current arrangements that don’t lend themselves to productivity.
 What can you change?
 The advice and tips above are a good start.
-Explore them, see what works for you and slowly chip away until you start to find the routine and short-cuts that work from you.
+Explore them, see what works for you and slowly chip away until you start to find the routine and short-cuts that work for you.

 Keep doing that and you’ll be calling yourself Doctor in no time.